lart-bangor/research-assistant/docs/source/users/research-task-lsbqe.rst

       Save the generic files as and follow the ISO code sequence

-After your new version is saved, you must change the :code:`versionID` and :code:`versionName` to reflect your customization.
-Your :code:`versionID` should match your file name.
+After your new version is saved, you must change the :code:`version_id` and :code:`version_name` to reflect your customization.
+Your :code:`version_id` should match your file name.

 .. figure:: figures/lsbqe_new_file_EngGle.png
       :name: lsbqe_new_file_EngGle